MicrosoftDocs/memdocs/memdocs/intune/user-help/sync-your-device-manually-windows.md

 ---
 # required metadata

-title: Manually sync your Windows device | Microsoft Docs
+title: Sync enrolled device for Windows | Microsoft Docs
-description: Sync your Windows devices using the Company Portal app, the Start menu, the task bar, or the Settings app.
+description: Sync your enrolled device using the Company Portal app, the Start menu, the task bar, or the Settings app.
 keywords:
 author: lenewsad
 ms.author: lanewsad